vladislav-yemelyanov/monarch/README.md

 ### Future installation plans

 - 🍺 Homebrew formula (once the project is ready for wider distribution)
-- 📦 Prebuilt binaries for Linux and Windows
+- 📦 Prebuilt binaries for Windows
-- 🤖 Automated install script (curl | sh)

 ---